everpress-co/mailster/readme.txt

 = Version 2.4.14 =

 * fixed: Display width specification for integer data types was deprecated in MySQL 8.0.17 which causes an error in the self test
+* fixed: toggle behavior of meta boxes in WP 5.5

 = Version 2.4.13 =